pilgrimtabby/manage-savestates/README.md

 # Installation

-This program was tested on Python 3.11, but should work on all maintained Python versions.
+Python is required.
+This program was tested on Python 3.11 but should work on all maintained Python versions.

 ### Windows and macOS